Yu-Gi-Oh! Master Duel: Development

 Development of the title began in 2019 as a follow on from Yu-Gi-Oh!
 Duel Links, released in 2017.
 Konami wanted to develop a new game that would appeal to more experienced players, as opposed to Duel Links which was for more casual players.
 During the development of the game, the idea arose of implementing a game mode that could be played alone, participating in duels against the AI.
 This eventually led to the implementation of Solo Mode in Master Duel.
 The game's music was mainly composed by Yasunori Nishiki.

+Gameplay

+The gameplay is a simulated version of the Yu-Gi-Oh!
+Trading Card Game.
+However, the game has a different Forbidden and Limited List and card release schedule than the Yu-Gi-Oh!
+TCG.
+This creates a different library of cards available to build a deck from.

+You can play either single-player, known in game as Solo Mode, where you proceed through a story of the cards involved playing against a computer opponent.
+In Multiplayer there exists a casual, unranked matchmaking system and a competitive, ranked system allowing you to compete with other players' strategies.

 Reception

 Yu-Gi-Oh!
 Master Duel received "generally favorable" reviews according to review aggregator Metacritic.

+Within a week, Yu-Gi-Oh!
+Master Duel reached 262,333 concurrent players on Steam.

+On PlayStation Partner Awards 2022 Japan Asia, Yu-Gi-Oh!
+Master Duel and 4 other video games received Partner Awards for being the highest grossing video games worldwide.